-Procedure Timeline for Person Documentation Completion Responsible 1 Contact the parent to determine the date and time the parent is available to participate in the IEP meeting.
+Procedure Timeline for Completion Person Responsible Documentation 1 Contact the parent to determine the date and time the parent is available to participate in the IEP meeting.
 Early enough to ensure they have opportunity to participate Case Manager Contact Log; Notice of the IEP (last page) 2 Document in the contact log the date on which you attempted to contact the parent and the method of contact you used.
 Indicate the result of your contact.
 At time of contact Case Manager Contact Log; Notice of the IEP (last page) 3 If the 1 st attempt was unsuccessful, attempt to make contact a second time using a different mode of communication/correspondence.
-Immediately following 1st attempt Case Manager Contact Log; Notice of the IEP (last page) 4 Document in the contact log the date on which you attempted to contact the parent and the method of contact you used.
+Immediately following 1 st attempt Case Manager Contact Log; Notice of the IEP (last page) 4 Document in the contact log the date on which you attempted to contact the parent and the method of contact you used.
 Indicate the result of your contact.
 At time of contact Case Manager Contact Log; Notice of the IEP (last page) 5 If the 2 nd attempt was unsuccessful, attempt to make contact a third time using a different mode of communication/correspondence.
 Immediately following 2 nd attempt Case Manager Contact Log; Notice of the IEP (last page) 6 Document in the contact log the date on which you attempted to contact the parent and the method of contact you used.
 Indicate the result of your contact.
 At time of contact Case Manager Contact Log; Notice of the IEP (last page) 7 If contact with the parents cannot be made within 3 attempts, the meeting may be scheduled by the school.
 Immediately following unsuccessful attempt Case Manager Contact Log; Notice of the IEP (last page) 8 The case manager should make a statement in the minutes of the IEP Team meeting describing efforts made to involve the parent.
 At IEP Team Meeting Case Manager Meeting Minutes; Notice of the IEP (last page) 9 The Notice of IEP Meeting is sent to the parents with the proposed date and time of the meeting.
 7-10 days prior to the meeting date Case Manager Notice of Meeting 10 Two efforts should be made to contact the parents to confirm receipt of the Notice, to determine the parent's desire to participate in the meeting, and to determine if the meeting needs to be rescheduled.
 Immediately following unsuccessful attempts Case Manager Contact Log; Notice of the IEP (last page)

-44 70.1 A 0 14 11 If the parents are unable to participate At time of Case Manager Contact Log; in the IEP meeting, the case manager contact IEP Parent should solicit parental input for the IEP Concerns Section; and document the parent's input in the Notice of the IEP Parent Concerns section of the IEP. (last page) Other Correspondence/Communication may include, but is not limited to: Use of the Probation Officer; Leaving the Notice on Visitation Night; Email Notification Contacting the Parent Mentor to assist with making contact with the parent.
+92 11 If the parents are unable to participate in the IEP meeting, the case manager should solicit parental input for the IEP and document the parent's input in the At time of contact Case Manager Contact Log; IEP Parent Concerns Section; Notice of the IEP Parent Concerns section of the IEP. (last page) Other Correspondence/Communication Use of the Probation Officer; Leaving the Notice on Visitatio Email Notification is not limited to: Contacting the Parent Mentor to assist with making contact with the parent.
 Home Visit/Job Visit